-١. MCCCD General Education 34-47
+1. MCCCD General Education 34-47

-А. Core Areas
+Α. Core Areas

-1. First-Year Composition (FYC)
+1. First-Year Composition (FYC) 6 ENG101 or ENG107 AND

 ENG102 OR ENG108

 2. Mathematics

 3. Computer Usage

 4. Oral Communication

-COM100 Introduction to Human Communication OR
+· COM100 Introduction to Human Communication OR

-COM110 Interpersonal Communication OR
+· COM110 Interpersonal Communication OR

-COM225 Public Speaking OR
+· COM225 Public Speaking OR

-COM230 Small Group Communication (3 credits) OR
+· COM230 Small Group Communication (3 credits) OR

-COM100AA & COM100AB & COM100AC (3 credits) OR COM100A & COM100AC (7 credits)
+· COM100AA & COM100AB & COM100AC (3 credits) OR

-COM110AA & COM110AB & COM110AC (3 credits) 5.
-Critical Reading
+COM110AA & COM110AB & COM110AC (3 credits) Colleged Deading

+5. Critical Reading

 Students may demonstrate proficiency through assessment.
-CRE101 Critical Reading OR equivalent as indicated by assessment.
+CRE101 Critical Reading OR equivalent as indicated

+by assessment.

 stribution Area 22-29

 Humanities, Arts and Design

 udents are encouraged to choose course work from more than one discipline.

 Social-Behavioral Sciences

-reo (se udents are encouraged to choose course work from more than one discipline.
-Social-Behavioral Sciences quirements may be met with 6 credits only if COM100, COM110, or COM230 is shared between Core and Distribution ee Academic Policies section on prior page).
-The credits are only counted once, but may be applied to meet Oral mmunication and Social-Behavioral Science requirements.
+re (se udents are encouraged to choose course work from more than one discipline.
+Social-Behavioral Sciences quirements may be met with 6 credits only if COM100, COM110, or COM230 is shared between Core and Distribution se Academic Policies section on prior page).
+The credits are only counted once, but may be applied to meet Oral ommunication and Social-Behavioral Science requirements.

 3. Natural Sciences

-со o lecture courses and one corresponding laboratory course are to be selected.
-Credits for lecture and lab mponents may be combined or each may carry separate credit.
-For appropriate course selection students should nsult with an academic advisor.
+o lecture courses and one corresponding laboratory course are to be selected.
+Credits for lecture and lab

+mponents may be combined or each may carry separate credit.
+For appropriate course selection students should

+СС nsult with an academic advisor.

-4. Literarcy and Critical Inquiry
+4 Literarcy and Critical Inquiry

-(se eracy requirement may be met with 0 credits only if CRE101 or COM225 is shared between Core and Distribution be Academic Policies section on prior page).
-The credits are only counted once, but may be applied to meet [Oral mmunication and Literacy] or [Critical Reading and Literacy and Critical Inquiry] requirements.
+eracy requirement may be met with 0 credits only if CRE101 or COM225 is shared between Core and Distribution

+ee Academic Policies section on prior page).
+The credits are only counted once, but may be applied to meet [Oral

-п.
+• emmunication and Literacy] or [Critical Reading and Literacy and Critical Inquiry] requirements.

 General Electives 13-26

-lect additional courses 100-level or higher to complete a minimum of 60 semester credits but no more than a total 64 semester credits.